Mk3 DVT

 The M3 DVT's were unusual in that they were the only vehicles to be fitted with the T4 bogie which was a contender for the Mk4 coaches.
 Nuff said!

-Amongst their alternative operators have been Scotrail on the North Berwick services (82106, 82109, 82112, 82120 and 82132) between May 2004 and September 2005.
-EWS have 82146 on their company train (repainted in silver), Wrexham and Shropshire intend to use them with class 67's and Hull Trains did use one with the class 86 when it deputised for the damaged class 222 unit, although this has now ceased operation.
+Wrexham and Shropshire used them with class 67's and Hull Trains did use one with the class 86 when it deputised for the damaged class 222 unit, although these have now ceased operation.
+Chiltern now use them on their 'InterCity' trains between Marylebone and Birmingham.

 It looks like they will (rightly) be with us for a while yet.